Pattern formation in a coupled driven diffusive system: Field-based Lattice Model

 The average $\left\langle \cdots\right\rangle $ is over the stationary-state ensemble.
 In practice, we perform both an ensemble average (with up to $100$ independent runs) and time average (of each run, measuring $1000$ times in the last $10^{7}$ MCS).

-As in the DWRLG, $S_{-}(\mathbf{q})$ is found to peak at a nontrivial wave-vector: $\mathbf{q}^{\ast}\equiv\left( q^{\ast},0\right) $, even in the homogeneous phase, while $S_{+}(\mathbf{q})$ peaks at $2\mathbf{q}^{\ast}$ at high densities (when stripes become more well-established).
-In fact, the coupling behavior of the DF can be explained in simple terms: since the density field marks the interfaces between A- and B-rich regions, a modulation for the CF must be accompanied by a modulation of twice the frequency in the density.
+As in the DWRLG, $S_{-}(\mathbf{q})$ is found to peak at a nonzero wave-vector: $\mathbf{q}^{\ast}\equiv\left( q^{\ast},0\right) $, even in the homogeneous phase, while $S_{+}(\mathbf{q})$ peaks at $2\mathbf{q}^{\ast}$ at high densities (when stripes become more well-established).
+In fact, the doubling of the frequency for the DF can be explained in simple terms: since the density field marks the interfaces between A- and B-rich regions, a modulation for the CF must be accompanied by a modulation of twice the frequency in the density.
 Let us denote the value of $S_{-}$ at the peak as $S_{-}^{\ast}\equiv S_{-}(\mathbf{q}^{\ast})$.
-Similarly to ordinary equilibrium systems (in $d$ dimensions) with transitions to long-ranged order, we expect this maximum to be $O\left( 1\right)$ in the disordered phase, but rise to $O\left(L^{d}\right)$ in the ordered one.
+As in ordinary equilibrium systems (in $d$ dimensions) with transitions to long-range order, we expect this maximum to be $O\left( 1\right)$ in the disordered phase, but rise to $O\left(L^{d}\right)$ in the ordered one.
 Thus, we follow Ref.~\cite{DWRLG1} and define the order parameter as

 Associated with the SFs are sum rules:

 These would be constants in the DWRLG, but, for the FLM, only bounds can be placed on them: